keboola/connection-docs/transformations/python-plain/index.md

 The update is always announced on the [status page](https://status.keboola.com/).

 ### Memory and Processing Constraints
-A python transformation has a limit of 8GB of allocated memory and the maximum running time is 6 hours.
+A Python transformation has a limit of 8GB of allocated memory and the maximum running time is 6 hours.
 The CPU is limited to the **equivalent** of two 2.3 GHz processors.

-### File locations
+### File Locations
 The Python script itself will be compiled to `/data/script.py`.
 To access your [mapped input and output](/transformations/mappings/) tables, use relative (`in/tables/file.csv`, `out/tables/file.csv`) or absolute (`/data/in/tables/file.csv`, `/data/out/tables/file.csv`) paths.